ceymard/kronk/README.md

 # API

+## The Files Array

+When kronk is run, all the files of the `src` directory are added to a file array.
+This array is passed to all the templates so that a file may access other files metadata.

+It defines several methods to find and filter files ;

+## The File Object

 ## Special metadata variables

 Here is the list of variables that kronk uses inside the file metadata ;